Skip to main content

 Tell your doctor if you have ever had:

-Be sure your doctor knows if you also take stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, or serious infections.
-These medicines may interact with netupitant and palonosetron and cause a serious condition called serotonin syndrome.
+Tell your doctor if you also use stimulant medicine, opioid medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
+An interaction with netupitant and palonosetron could cause a serious condition called serotonin syndrome.

 Netupitant and palonosetron may harm an unborn baby.
-Tell your doctor if you become pregnant.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take netupitant and palonosetron?